openhwgroup/cv32e40x/docs/user_manual/source/core_versions.rst

 RTL changes on non-verified yet parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If changes affecting the core on a non-frozen parameter set are required, as for example, to fix bugs found in the communication to the FPU (e.g., affecting the core only if ``FPU=1``), then such changes must remain logically equivalent for the already frozen set of parameters (except for the required mimpid update), and they must be applied on a different ``mimpid`` value.
+If changes affecting the core on a non-frozen parameter set are required, then such changes must remain logically equivalent for the already frozen set of parameters (except for the required mimpid update), and they must be applied on a different ``mimpid`` value.
 They can be non-logically equivalent to a non-frozen set of parameters.
 These changes are visible by software as the ``mimpid`` has a different value.
 Once the new set of parameters is verified and achieved the sign-off for RTL freeze, a new GitHub tag and version of the core is released.